Arrow-right Camera

 By Peter Harriman The Spokesman-Review

-With the victory, the Vandals are now 4-2 heading into a potentially consequential matchup at 3rd-ranked Montana State Oct.
-12. “That’s a huge game on national TV,” Idaho coach Jason Eck said.
+The Vandals will meet third-ranked Montana State on Oct.
+12 Saturday.
+“That’s a huge game on national TV,” Idaho coach Jason Eck said.

-“This is the third time this year somebody has come down with two minutes to win the game and (the Vandals) have not allowed them to,” Eck said after fending off NAU.
+“This is the third time this year somebody has come down with 2 minutes to win the game and (the Vandals) have not allowed them to,” Eck said.

 Cummings was working on another long scamper early in the third quarter when he ran away from the pursuing middle of NAU’s defense until he slipped after 10 yards when his feet went out from under him.

-The Lumberjacks were fearless about crowding the box with as many as eight defenders to try to stop Idaho’s ground game, and they presented Idaho quarterbacks Wagner and Nick Josifek with a dizzying array of multiple shifting on most downs.
+The Lumberjacks were fearless about crowding crowded the box with as many as eight defenders to try to stop Idaho’s ground game.
+They presented Idaho quarterbacks Wagner and Nick Josifek with a dizzying array of multiple shifting on many downs.

 But Cummings said the Vandals were not caught unaware.